helmogey/banana_collector/Report.md

 ## Future Work
-add a convolutional layer before the fully connected layer and the input will be the frame as a picture.
+changing the fully connected layer to be convolutional layer then fully connected layer and the input will be the frame as a picture.